jagdish575/Location-tracker/README.md

 Respect privacy.
 Always ask.
 Never deceive.

 ✅ Author: Not affiliated with any malicious activity.
-✅ GitHub: @python-hacked — Educational projects only.
+✅ GitHub: jagdish575 — Educational projects only.